 But you know what?
 Life’s short.

-We don’t have student loans, car payments, or credit card debt, we’re pretty frugal with our budget – even when we travel, and we have money set aside to move again.
+We don’t have student loans, car payments, or credit card debt.
+We’re pretty frugal with our budget.
+Even though we travel a lot, we prioritize setting money set aside for our next relocation.

-Since it’s now October, Trav’s “birthday month,“ the Orus count as an early birthday present.
+Since it’s now October, Trav’s “birthday month,“ buying Oru kayaks counts as an early birthday present.

 It’s such a doozy of a gift, too, that I’m hoping it gets me off the hook for any additional “It’s my birthday month!” requests Trav might throw out.